thomcorah/dmu-multimedia/md/TECH1015-Module-Handbook.md

 	<ul>
 		<li> Develop a standalone web-site incorporating animated and dynamic content </li>
 		<li>Use a range of sources in order to help solve technical problems related to basic web authoring and evaluate the results of your efforts in an objective manner </li>
-		<li>Develop a basic understanding of the languages of the web, HTML, CSS and JavaScript </li>
+		<li>Develop a basic understanding of the languages of the web, such as HTML, CSS and JavaScript </li>
 	</ul>
 	</td>
 </tr>